mauveferret/ISInCa/Readme.md

    - Displaced coefficient
    - ...
    -
-All data is available for different combination of particles (scattered, sputtered, implanted, transmitted  and displaced).
+All data is available for different combination of particles (scattered - B, sputtered - S, implanted - I , transmitted - T  and displaced - D).
+You should take into account, that the amount of particle's types depend on the specific code.
+As example, `SDTrimSP` supports all types, `Scatter` only B,S and I.
 Since version *[`2020.4.0`](https://github.com/mauveferret/ISInCa/commit/d3d1506027f252289089755e8020599890d4b4ca)* ISInCa can calculate data separatly for every particle from incident beam or a target.
 Also an opportunity for combining results from several calculations has appeared.

 # Installation
-ISInCa is fully JAVA program so it can be launched in any OS on every processor architecture!
+ISInCa is fully `JAVA` program so it can be launched in any OS on every processor architecture!
 Executable files for the latest version are located in *[`/out`](https://github.com/mauveferret/ISInCa/tree/master/out)* directory:
 - For "easy mode" in Windows OS you can download an executable file *[`ISInCa.exe`](https://github.com/mauveferret/ISInCa/blob/master/out/ISInCa.exe)* (for GUI mode only with limiting calculation capabilities!)
 - For all OS you can take *[`isinca.jar`](https://github.com/mauveferret/ISInCa/blob/master/out/ISInCa.jar)*, which provides full functionality of ISInCa